This is a leaked image of the next Porsche 911

-The range will be headed by a 630bhp Turbo S model, powered by a ramped-up version of the current car's 3.8-litre flat-six to make it a genuine threat to the Ferrari 488 GTB.
+The range-topping Turbo S will be powered by a ramped-up version of the current car's 3.8-litre flat-six to become a genuine threat to the Ferrari 488 GTB.
 Porsche engineers have decided against including hybrid technology on the variant in a bid to save weight.

-Performance will, therefore, be scintillating, with the 2.9sec 0-62mph time of the current Turbo S beaten and the Turbo ducking beneath the three-second mark for the first time.
+Performance will, therefore, be scintillating.
+The current Turbo S's 0-62mph time of 2.9sec is expected to be beaten, while the new Turbo will duck beneath the three-second mark for the first time.
 Of the Porsche cars in production after the 992's launch, only the electric Mission E will be quicker off the line - although it won't join the family until 2020.

 Modular design will enable the structure's use for next-generation versions of the Boxster and Cayman, while it could also influence the design and engineering of future Audi R8 and Lamborghini Huracán models.
 The updated structure will make more extensive use of high-strength steel and aluminium in order to cut weight.

 Visible on the photographed cars is a full-width retractable rear wing.
 This will come as part of several active aerodynamic parts tasked with enhancing stability with downforce when additional grip is required.
 An active front spoiler is also a possibility, although this hasn't been seen on test cars so far.

 The latest Cayenne and Panamera offer the biggest clues as to what the 992 911's dashboard design will be like.
 Spotted development cars have featured a central rev counter that's flanked by two digital screens, located in a cluster that curves around the centre console touchscreen.